jenkinsci/dynatrace-plugin/README.md

 This plugin for Jenkins pulls Test Automation data from Dynatrace AppMon and displays it through charts and tables on the project and build level.

-Since version 2.1.0 plugin supports Jenkins Pipelines.
-Required configuration and usage examples are described [here](pipeline-steps-explained.md).
-Jenkins 2.0 and later is officially supported.
+Release 2.1.0 adds support for Jenkins Pipelines.
+Configuration and usage examples are described [here](pipeline-steps-explained.md).

 * [Download Latest Release](https://github.com/jenkinsci/dynatrace-plugin/releases)
 * [Install from Jenkins Plugin Center](https://wiki.jenkins-ci.org/display/JENKINS/Dynatrace+Plugin)